SimonTett/ModelOptimisation/OptClimVn3/Models/README.md

 Provides generic functions that should be overloaded.
 If you do want to add your own method then within that method it is recommended to first call the super-class method.

-model_base.py -- provides two classes
-   * journal -- provides support for recording history and output of commands
-   * model_base -- registers model with generic_json and provides minimum methods needed by that.

-namelist_var.py -- provides class that supports namelists.
-You might want to use this as an example or extend this if your model sets parameters in other ways.

-param_info.py -- provides class that supports parameter sets including a register function.

 simple_model.py -- a simple model that does little but is intended as an example and for testing.